 Charges dropped against Malaysian student in Australia who spent US$3.5m after overdraft error

-SINGAPORE: A former Sydney University student who spent A$4.6 million (US$3.48 million) transferred to her Westpac banking error has been cleared of charges, according to Australian media reports on Friday (Dec 1).
+SINGAPORE: A former Sydney University student who spent A$4.6 million (US$3.48 million) transferred to her Westpac account due to a banking error has been cleared of charges, according to Australian media reports on Friday (Dec 1).

 Christine Jia Xin Lee, 21, was alleged to have spent the money on designer goods - including hundreds of designer handbags, clothes and accessories - after she realised the Australian bank accidentally gave her an unlimited overdraft in June 2014.